 I had made two batches of dough, one using fresh masa from a tortilleria and one with reconstituted masa harina for tamales that I had mixed with two cups of chicken stock to rehydrate, and both were perfectly light and airy.
 The fresh masa had a definite edge in terms of flavor, with its bright, more intense corn flavor, but the masa harina tamales were still plenty tasty.

 Of the three filings, the quickest one to prepare was my favorite—the fruity roasted poblanos with strands of lightly salty mild Oaxacan cheese.
-That combo lent a simple, clean flavor to the tamales that didn't overwhelming the dough itself.
+That combo lent a simple, clean flavor to the tamales that didn't overwhelm the dough itself.

 The other two fillings were also delicious, and much more substantial—they made it feel like a more well-rounded meal.